khammen/khammen.github.io/README.md

 9/9/21 - Finished setup of Git on my local computer, documented progress.
 Trying to work with HTML again.
 Updated README with Weekly Goals/Reports

 9/16/21 - Somehow got the previously-broken HTML page to work perfectly fine?
 Not really sure what I did (was accomplished the 14th, but forgot to push).
 Got a rough outline completed for the site.
 Updated weekly progress reports and TODO.

+9/19/21 - Reorganized some image files, started working with the tic-tac-toe React tutorial.